theleetdev/docs/estimate-and-actual-feature.md

 - Ensure backward compatibility with existing events that do not have the `eventEstimateOrActual` field.
 - Database backup for rollback procedure
-- Plan for data migration if necessary for existing events without the new field.
+- Plan for data migration if necessary for existing events without new field